zabbix/zabbix/templates/app/haproxy_agent/README.md

 ## Overview

-This template is designed for the effortless deployment of HAProxy monitoring by Zabbix via Zabbix agent and doesn't require any external scripts.
+The template to monitor HAProxy by Zabbix that works without any external scripts.
+Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

+Template `HAProxy by Zabbix agent` collects metrics by polling [HAProxy Stats Page](https://www.haproxy.com/blog/exploring-the-haproxy-stats-page/) with Zabbix agent.

+Note that this solution supports https and redirects.

 ## Requirements